 Cubs are accompanied by their Cub Scouters to each of the exciting Program Areas.
 Friendly Program Scouter(s) will greet you and lead you through the activity.
 There are 4 program days, Monday, Tuesday, Thursday and Friday filled with fun and exciting activities based on the new Canadian Path and the Cub Achievement (Badge) Program.

-In past years, FUN program activities included: Archery, Rockets, Ewok village, firebuilding, crayfish catching, and the obstacle course, to name just a few including numerous learning games, skill games, steam off games, as well as crafts, songs & stories.
+In past years, FUN program activities included: Archery, Rockets, Bandar-log village, fire building, crayfish catching, and the obstacle course, to name just a few including numerous learning games, skill games, steam off games, as well as crafts, songs & stories.

 Each evening after dinner Cubs with their accompanying Scouters are invited to join in optional activities.
-Campers that need some quiet time are encouraged to visit their subcamp headquarters for puzzles, crafts and quiet activities.
+Campers that need some quiet time are encouraged to visit their camp-headquarters for puzzles, crafts and quiet activities.

 Care Corp team is available for Cubs or Scouters that need spiritual and emotional support.
 We want you to feel that this camp is your home for the week.